Danielle Puzzo

 What values are most important to you in your work and personal life?

-Balance is very important to me in both my work and personal life.
-I'm very much a sports person and used to play basketball, and I incorporate a lot of game-based learning into my own teaching.
-My husband and I are very outdoorsy, and we do a lot of hiking and camping with our kids.
-Football is a big one in our house.
-Both my husband and I feel that making connections to the real world out there is what helps our children learn, so we're always traveling with them.
-We believe in hands-on, experiential learning through nature and real-world experiences, not just sitting with flashcards and screens.
+Doing something meaningful is very important to me in both my work and personal life.
+That's why I wanted to become a teacher, to make a difference in children's' lives.
+Both my husband and I feel that making connections to the real-world out there is what helps our children learn, so we're always traveling with them.
+We also believe in hands-on, experiential learning through nature and real-world experiences, not just sitting with flashcards and screens.
+I'm very much a sports person so I incorporate a lot of game-based learning into my personal and professional live.
 Spending quality time with family while also pursuing meaningful work that helps other families is what matters most to me.
+And is honestly the reason I started my own business!

 Locations